oracle-livelabs/em-omc/oci-sql-performance-watch/sqlwatch-features/sqlwatch-features.md

 	Below Image - View New Indexes
 	![Invisible Index](./images/invisibleindex.png " ")

-Finally, you can follow the same steps to go back on your own tenancy to explore the features, to know more about the other use cases, please refer to the videos below.
+Now you can follow the same steps in your own tenancy to explore SQL Performance Watch features, to know more about the other use cases, please refer to the videos below.

 ## Learn More